2016 Bond Measure Facts

 - Over 95 percent of K-12 aged children living in the St. Vrain Valley attend a public school.

-- St. Vrain Valley Schools is comprised of 55 schools, including: 23 Elementary, 8 Middle, 1 Middle/Senior, 9 High School Programs, 1 K-8, 1 PK-8,1 Spark!
-Discovery Preschool, 3 Homeschool Enrichment Programs, 1 Main Street Special Education Center, 1 Career Development Center and 6 Charter Schools.
+- St. Vrain Valley Schools is comprised of 55 schools and programs, including: 23 Elementary, 8 Middle, 1 Middle/Senior, 7 High Schools, 1 K-8, 1 PK-8, 1 Spark!
+Discovery Preschool, 1 Alternative High, 1 Online High, 1 P-TECH School, 1 High-Quality Homeschool Enrichment School, 1 Main Street Special Education program, 1 Career Development Center program, 1 Innovation Center program and 6 Charter Schools.

 - Since 2010, St. Vrain Valley Schools has refinanced bonds to lower interest rates, saving taxpayers more than $32 million over the life of the bonds.
 Bond spending is overseen by a public accountability committee that includes members of the community and district administration.